North American river otter: Threats

-Cases where otters have been ambushed and consumed by grizzly bears (Ursus arctos horribilis) and polar bears (Ursus maritimus) have also been reportedly witnessed near the Arctic region.

 Threats to North American river otter populations in North America vary regionally.
 North American river otter inhabitation is affected by type, distribution, and density of aquatic habitats and characteristics of human activities.
 Preceding the settlement of North America by Europeans, North American river otters were prevalent among aquatic habitats throughout most of the continent.
 Trapping, loss or degradation of aquatic habitats through filling of wetlands, and development of coal, oil, gas, tanning, timber, and other industries, resulted in local extinctions or population declines in North American river otter populations in many areas.
 In 1980, an examination conducted on U.S. river otter populations determined they were locally extinct in 11 states, and lost significant population in 9 other states.
 The most severe population declines occurred in interior regions where fewer aquatic habitats supported fewer otter populations.
 Although the distribution became reduced in some regions of southern Canada, the only province-wide extinction occurred on Prince Edward Island.

 During the 1970s, improvements in natural resource management techniques emerged, along with increased concerns about North American river otter population declines in North America.
 Consequently, many wildlife management agencies developed strategies to restore or enhance otter populations, including the use of reintroduction projects.
 Since 1976, over 4,000 otters have been reintroduced in 21 U.S. states.
 All Canadian provinces except Prince Edward Island and 29 U.S. states have viable populations that sustain annual harvests.
 While current harvest strategies do not pose a threat to maintaining otter populations, harvest may limit expansion of otter populations in some areas.

 Oil spills present a localized threat to otter populations, especially in coastal areas.
 Water pollution and other diminution of aquatic and wetland habitats may limit distribution and pose long-term threats if the enforcement of water quality standards is not upheld.
 Acid drainage from coal mines is a persistent water quality issue in some areas, as it eliminates otter prey.
 This dilemma prevents, and consequently inhibits, recolonization or growth of North American river otter populations.
 Recently, long-term genetic consequences of reintroduction projects on remnant North American river otter populations has been discussed.
 Similarly, many perceived threats to North American river otters, such as pollution and habitat alterations, have not been rigorously evaluated.
 Little effort has gone into assessing the threat of disease to wild North American river otter populations, so it is poorly understood and documented.